Shaquille O'Neal: Fourth championship (2005–2006)

-In the second game of the 2005–06 season, O'Neal injured his right ankle and subsequently missed the following 18 games.
+In the second game of the 2005–06 season, O'Neal injured his right ankle and missed the next 18 games.
 Upon O'Neal's return, Van Gundy resigned, citing family reasons, and Pat Riley assumed head coach responsibilities.
-O'Neal later referred to Van Gundy as a "frontrunner" and a "master of panic."
+O'Neal later referred to Van Gundy as a "frontrunner" and a "master of panic".
 Many critics stated that Heat coach Riley correctly managed O'Neal during the rest of the season, limiting his minutes to a career low.
 Riley felt doing so would allow O'Neal to be healthier and fresher come playoff time.
-Although O'Neal averaged career lows (or near-lows) in points, rebounds, and blocks, he said in an interview "Stats don't matter.
+Although O'Neal averaged career lows (or near-lows) in points, rebounds, and blocks, he said in an interview, "Stats don't matter.
 I care about winning, not stats.
-If I score 0 points and we win I'm happy.
+If I score zero points and we win I'm happy.
 If I score 50, 60 points, break the records, and we lose, I'm pissed off.
 'Cause I knew I did something wrong.
 I'll have a hell of a season if I win the championship and average 20 points a game."
 During the 2005–06 season, the Heat recorded only a .500 record without O'Neal in the line-up.

 On April 11, 2006, O'Neal recorded his second career triple-double against the Toronto Raptors with 15 points, 11 rebounds and a career-high 10 assists.
 O'Neal finished the 2005–06 season as the league leader in field goal percentage.